prusrafal/Click-Through-Rate-Prediction-Model/README.md

 3. **Run the Analysis**:
    - Open `project.Rmd` in RStudio to view the primary analysis.
    - To execute the code and generate the report, click on "Knit" in RStudio.
-   - For the secondary analysis, follow the same steps with `code2.Rmd`.

 4. **Explore the Dataset**:
    - Load `my_data.csv` into R using `read.csv('path/to/my_data.csv')` to explore the dataset independently.

 5. **Viewing Results**:
    - The `project.nb.html` file contains the notebook version of the primary analysis.
 Open it in a web browser to view the results directly.

-This setup allows for a comprehensive examination of the Click-Through Rate Prediction using Multi-Armed Bandit models, leveraging the provided dataset and analysis scripts.